Bibliome/alvisnlp/docs/reference/module/org.bibliome.alvisnlp.modules.Sequence_Impl.md

 ## Description

-*org.bibliome.alvisnlp.modules.Sequence_Impl* is not intended to be used directly.
-AlvisNLP/ML instanciates *org.bibliome.alvisnlp.modules.Sequence_Impl* when the plan file specifies a `sequence`.
+*Sequence_Impl* is not intended to be used directly.
+AlvisNLP/ML instanciates *Sequence_Impl* when the plan file specifies a `sequence`.

 ## Parameters